Buying real estate in Ireland?

 What tax rate applies to rental income in Ireland in 2026?

-Irish landlords can deduct a wide range of expenses from rental income before calculating tax, including 100% of mortgage interest (if the tenancy is registered with the RTB), repairs and maintenance, insurance, letting agent fees, accountancy costs, and Local Property Tax.
+Landlords in Ireland can deduct allowable expenses from their rental income before tax, including 100% of mortgage interest (provided the tenancy is registered with the RTB), insurance, repairs, management fees, and a wear-and-tear allowance on furnishings.

 Do I pay tax on short-term rentals in Ireland in 2026?

-As of early 2026, short-term rental income from platforms like Airbnb is fully taxable in Ireland as regular income, and you must also register with the new Short-Term Letting Register managed by Fáilte Ireland, display your registration number on all listings, and comply with local planning rules.
+As of early 2026, short-term rental income from platforms like Airbnb in Ireland is fully taxable as income, and on top of that, a new national Short-Term Letting Register managed by Failte Ireland is being rolled out from May 2026, which means you will need to register, display a registration number on listings, and confirm planning compliance.

 Better information leads to better decisions.
 Get all the data you need before investing a large amount of money.
 Download our guide.